 Insulating Varnishes and Impregnating Resins Information

-Transformers are comprised of coil windings where the electric wires are protected by a thermosetting resin insulating varnish (also called a wire enamel or primary insulation) to prevent electrical shorting.
-The completed transformer, comprised of an assembly of coil windings and insulating paper, is encapsulated with a thermosetting resin to provide environmental protection (especially from moisture and dust), to eliminate air in the transformer that can conduct electricity and heat, and to provide strength.
+Insulating varnishes and impregnating resins are thermosetting resins such as epoxies or phenolics.
+They are used to ensure that electrical devices, including motors, generators, transformers, sensors, and other devices that function by electromagnetic induction, have the necessary electrical insulation and structural integrity for operation.
+These materials crosslink when applied and are, therefore, inherently strong, environmentally stable, impervious, and durable.
+Transformers, for instance, are comprised of coil windings where the electric wires are protected by a thermosetting resin or an insulating varnish (also called a wire enamel or primary insulation) to prevent electrical shorting.
+The completed transformer, comprised of an assembly of coil windings and insulating paper, is sealed with a thermosetting resin to provide environmental protection (especially from moisture and dust) to eliminate air in the transformer that can conduct electricity and heat, and to provide strength.